Gameroom-Vives-Hogeschool-Brugge/GameRoomExperienceServer-VHB/README.md

 1. Copy the environment variables file (keys.env) to the main application folder.

-2. Make a storage folder in the main application folder.
+2. Copy the storage and examples folders to the main application folder.

-3. Copy the studentList.xlsx to the /storage folder.

 ## Install the node_modules